History of the Miami Heat: 2005–2006: First championship win

 On December 12, 2005, Riley announced he would become head coach for the second time, after Van Gundy unexpectedly stepped down due to personal and family reasons.
 The team responded well to the coaching change, going 10–5 in the month of January.
 However, those five losses came to the defending champion San Antonio Spurs twice, the Phoenix Suns twice and the Dallas Mavericks once by a 36-point blowout, raising doubts over whether or not they could compete against the top teams.
 The months of February and March were very successful for the Heat, including a stretch of 15 wins in 16 games, which began with a comeback victory over the perennial Eastern Conference powerhouse Detroit Pistons.
 Wade and O'Neal helped the Heat finish with a 52–30 record, enough for the 2nd seed in the Eastern Conference.
 Their record was respectable but less impressive than their 2004–2005 record and 1st place playoff seeded season.

 The Heat drew the seventh seed Chicago Bulls in the first-round.
 The Heat won the first two games at home, despite Udonis Haslem being ejected in the first game and suspended for the second for throwing his mouthpiece in the direction of the referee.
 The team lost games three and four in Chicago but bounced back to win game five at home.
 By winning game six in Chicago, the Heat won the series and went on to face the New Jersey Nets in the second round.
 The Heat lost Game 1 at home but won the next four to oust the Nets from the playoffs for the second year in a row.
-The Heat advanced to their second Eastern Conference Finals in as many years.
-They opened up the 2006 Eastern Conference Finals in Detroit, in a rematch of the previous year's Eastern Conference Finals.
+The Heat advanced to their second Eastern Conference finals in as a number of years.
+They opened up the 2006 Eastern Conference finals in Detroit, in a rematch of the previous year's Eastern Conference finals.
 The Heat stole home court advantage by winning Game 1.
 Although Miami lost the second game 92–88 (despite a near comeback after trailing by eighteen).
 Home for the next two games, they won both Game 3 (98–83) and Game 4 (89–78) to take a 3–1 series lead.
 The Pistons then won Game 5 in The Palace of Auburn Hills, but the Heat answered by winning Game 6 and advanced to their first NBA Finals in franchise history against Dirk Nowitzki's Dallas Mavericks, who were also in their first NBA Finals.